Raspberry Pi Comparisons

 In this guide, we’re going to take a look at the Beaglebone vs. Raspberry Pi.
 If you’re considering buying either of these and not sure which to go with this guide will hopefully clear things up.
 In this guide we will take a look at the hardware, software, setting up...read more

-In this guide we’re taking a look at the Raspberry Pi vs Arduino.
-It is often assumed these two device are very similar but the truth is that actually they’re very different.
-The two devices both have pros and cons that I will now go into in this guide.
-Hopefully...read more
+In this guide, we’re taking a look at the Raspberry Pi vs. Arduino Uno.
+It is often an assumption that these two devices are very similar, but the truth is that actually, they’re very different.
+The two devices both have pros and cons that I will now go into in this...read more

 You will find that the Arduino is probably the most different out of all comparisons when you compare it to the Pi.
 The Arduino lacks a fully-fledged operating system making it a lot faster when dealing with hardware.
 If you’re after Arduino projects, then be sure to check out my other site Arduino My Life Up.

 The Pi has a lot of accessories that you’re able to buy for it such as cases, kits and much more.
 If you end up getting a Raspberry Pi, then you might want to check out some of the Pi accessories you can get for it.

 Much like all of my projects and Raspberry Pi guides that you find on this website, can also be done on other microcomputer boards running a Linux distribution.
 These cover things such as port forwarding, mounting a USB drive, setting up MYSQL and PhpMyAdmin and much more.
 You might have to change some of the commands to work correctly on your Linux distro.

 If you decide on buying a Pi, then you should check our guides on getting started with the Raspberry Pi.
 These guides will take you through all the basics that you should probably know.
 This section includes things such installing the operating system, how the GPIO pins work and much more.